sophie-aubert/floodit/ARCHIDEP.md

 - The frontend has been developed with [Angular][angular], a [JavaScript][js] application-design framework and development platform for creating efficient and sophisticated single-page apps.

+  It also uses [Tailwind][tailwind], a utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.

 - [PostgreSQL][postgres] is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.